Stem cell and bone marrow transplants

 feeling upset about losing your fertility

-lack of confidence about changes in your appearance that a transplant causes (hair and weight loss, for example)
+lack of confidence after the changes in your appearance that a transplant causes at first (for example, hair loss)

-getting used to changes in levels of sex hormones
+getting used to changes in sex hormone levels

 Read more about how cancer and treatment affects your sex life